meyda/meyda/readme.md

 ### Contributing

 Please see [our contributor guidelines](https://github.com/hughrawlinson/meyda/wiki/contributing) for guidelines about contributing, and bear in mind that we adhere to the [Contributor Covenant](https://github.com/hughrawlinson/meyda/wiki/Contributor-Covenant)

-### Acknowledgements

-This library is using the [jsfft](https://github.com/dntj/jsfft "jsfft") implementation by [Nick Jones](https://github.com/dntj "Nick Jones") released under the MIT License.
-The authors would like to thank [Rebecca Fiebrink](https://twitter.com/RebeccaFiebrink "Rebecca Fiebrink") for essential guidance and support.